jgravelle/AutoGroq/AutoGroq.md

 def create_project_manager_prompt(rephrased_text):
     return f"""
-                This agent is a Project Manager tasked with creating a comprehensive project outline and describing the perfect team of experts that should be created to work on the following project:
+                You are a Project Manager tasked with creating a comprehensive project outline and describing the perfect team of experts that should be created to work on the following project:

                 {rephrased_text}

+                Please provide a detailed project outline, including a single block of key deliverables listed in logical order of accomplishment.
+Label the deliverables with "Deliverables:" or "Key Deliverables" and list them in a clear and concise manner.

-                Please provide a detailed project outline, including the objectives, key deliverables, and timeline.
-Also, describe the ideal team of experts required for this project, including their roles, skills, and responsibilities.
-This agent's analysis shall consider the complexity, domain, and specific needs of the request to assemble a multidisciplinary team of experts.
+                Also, describe the ideal team of experts required for this project, including their roles, and responsibilities.
+Your analysis shall consider the complexity, domain, and specific needs of the request to assemble a multidisciplinary team of experts.
 The team should be as small as possible while still providing a complete and comprehensive talent pool able to properly address the user's request.
-Each recommended agent shall come with a defined role, a brief but thorough description of their expertise, their specific skills, and the specific tools they would utilize to achieve the user's goal.
+                Each recommended agent shall come with a defined role, and a brief but thorough description of their expertise.

-                Return this agent's response in the following format:
+                Return your response in the following format:

                 Project Outline:
                 [Detailed project outline]